ted-spence-avalara/developer-dot/avatax/dev-guide/exemptions/exempt-due-to-entity-use-code.md

 }
 ```

-If the customer does not make a choice, omit the customerUsageType element entirely, or set its value to null.
+If the customer does not make a choice, omit the <code>customerUsageType</code> element entirely, or set its value to null.

 Since changing this value can make an entire transaction exempt, this field is not generally displayed when building a web storefront.
 Developers are encouraged instead to ask their customers for an exemption certificate or other documentation that can validate the claim that the customer is an exempt buyer.